Code-Institute-Submissions/project60sband/README.md

 Keeping the UI simple to follow.
 6 pages.

-[add in some mock ups]
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+Mockups can be found in ./assets/wireframe

 ## Features

 - Contact Us section
 - video, audio and youtube files
+- links to amazome pages to buy items
+- links to booking events

 ### Features Left to Implement

-- add in some spotify links
+- add in some spotify links (or mini player).
-- expand the Contact US form to capture more information
+- expand the Contact US form to capture more information.
-- Makes Content US a pop up form and add links to footer
+- Makes Contact US a pop up form and add links to footer.

 ## Technologies Used